Perfect Pairings & Recipes for

 Strength of Association Between Flavours

-The recipes below provide inspiration for pairing yeast with olive.
+The recipes below provide inspiration for pairing yeast with sage.

 Harmonious Flavours Of Yeast

-Just as our statistical analysis showed that yeast and olivey flavour notes harmonise, we can identify the full profile of flavours that harmonise with each of the flavour notes present in yeast.
-E.g. the banana-like notes of yeast are often used with caramel and saffron notes.
+Just as our analysis showed that yeast and rosemary notes are commonly paired, we can identify the full profile of flavours that harmonise with each of the notes present in yeast.
+For instance, the glutamic notes of yeast are strongly associated with basil-like and green notes.

-The notes linked to the various accents of yeast can be seen highlighted in the pink bars below.
+The accents complementing the various accents of yeast can be seen highlighted in the pink bars below.

 Flavour Profile Of Yeast And Its Complementary Flavour Notes

-Flavour wheel chart showing the dominant flavour notes of Yeast: Yeasty, Banana, Brettanomyces, Asparagus, Coconut, Porcini, Malic, Graphite, Butyric, Proteolytic, Acetic, Squash, Oxidized, Sulfurous, Potato
+Flavour wheel chart showing the dominant flavour notes of Yeast: Yeasty, Glutamic, Banana, Proteolytic, Malic, Brettanomyces, Sulfurous, Oxidized, Maltol, Toasted, Caramel, Buttery

 Matching Flavour Profiles

-The flavour profile of olive oil offers many of the notes complementary to yeast, including olive and grassy accents.
-Because the flavour profile of olive oil has many of the of the features that are complementary to yeast, they are likely to pair very well together.
+The flavour profile of oregano offers many of the aroma accents complementary to yeast, including thyme and rosemary aroma accents.
+Because the flavour profile of oregano has many of the of the features that are complementary to yeast, they are likely to pair very well together.

-Prominent Flavour Notes Of Olive Oil Are Represented By Longer Bars
+Prominent Flavour Notes Of Oregano Are Represented By Longer Bars

-The chart above shows the unique profile of olive oil across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with yeast.
+The chart above shows the unique profile of oregano across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with yeast.

 Linked Flavour Notes